davidriveraksquarian/nodejs-webhooks-sample/TROUBLESHOOTING.md

 Make sure that your app registration includes the required permission for Microsoft Graph (as described in the [Register the app](README.md#register-the-app) section).
 This permission must be set before you try to create a subscription.
 Otherwise you'll get an error.
 Then, make sure a tenant administrator has granted consent to the application.

+## Error AADSTS50020 - User account from identity provider does not exist in tenant

+Update the **OAUTH_TENANT_ID** value in your .env file.
+For more information please follow the next link: , [Troubleshoot article](https://learn.microsoft.com/en-us/troubleshoot/azure/active-directory/error-code-aadsts50020-user-account-identity-provider-does-not-exist).

 ## You do not receive notifications

 If you're using ngrok, you can use the web interface [http://127.0.0.1:4040](http://127.0.0.1:4040) to see whether the notification is being received.
 If you're not using ngrok, monitor the network traffic using the tools your hosting service provides, or try using ngrok.